nanditha4040/share-ed/README.md

 ## License

-This project was developed for academic purposes as part of the B.Tech Mini Project (2025–2026).
+This project was developed for academic purposes as part of the B.Tech Minor Project (2025–2026).